-Dr Mateos received a medical degree from the University of Valladolid in Spain and completed her residency in Hematology at the University Hospital of Salamanca, where she also completed a doctoral degree (thesis: methylation of the p16 gene in multiple myeloma).
+Maria-Victoria Mateos, MD, PhD, received her medical degree from the University of Valladolid in Valladolid, Spain.
+Dr Mateos then completed her residency in hematology at the University Hospital of Salamanca in Salamanca, Spain, where she also completed a PhD focused on p16 gene methylation in multiple myeloma.

-An active researcher, Dr. Mateos has coordinated many clinical trials in elderly patients and patients with smoldering myeloma; her work has profoundly influenced current options for treating these patient populations.
-She has published over 150 papers in peer-reviewed international journals, some of which have become key references.
-Additionally, she is Associate Editor of myeloma in Annals of Hematology and a reviewer for several top journals, including the New England Journal of Medicine, Lancet, and Lancet Oncology.
-Among her invited presentations, Dr. Mateos contributed to the educational sessions of EHA 2012, ASH 2013, and ASCO 2015.
+As a clinical trial coordinator, Dr Mateos has conducted many clinical trials in elderly myeloma patients and patients with smoldering myeloma.
+Having published over 150 papers in peer-reviewed international journals, including some key references in the field.
+Dr Mateos contributed to the educational sessions of EHA 2012, ASH 2013, and ASCO 2015.
 Her areas of interest include multiple myeloma, the biology of plasma cells, and new drug development.